fabien-sanglier-ibm/streamsets-demos-assets/k8-externalresources-mgt-with-aws/readme.md

 The deployment file contains the following customization, in addition to the usual StreamSets items:
  - The PVC gets used by the data collector pod to create a Persistent Volume (PV),
  - PV gets mounted READ-ONLY to the right places on the data collector (specific Sx directories) using volumeMounts section
- - An init container to automatically pull from minio all the required assets onto the same Persistent Volume (PV) BEFORE the data collector container starts
+ - An init container to automatically pull from AWS S3 all the required assets onto the same Persistent Volume (PV) BEFORE the data collector container starts

 And outside of that, the cronjob will refresh the data on that Persistent Volume (PV) regularly to keep thing fresh...

-The file "./manifests/deployment-with-pvc.yaml" should be added to the StreamSets deployment (make sure to replace the UUID and ORGID in that file with what StreamSets expects)
+The file "./manifests/deployment-with-pvc-template.yaml" should be added to the StreamSets deployment
+IMPORTANT: make sure to replace the placeholders "UUID" and "ORGID" in that file with what StreamSets expects